 - If you can arrange a private airport transfer or rent a car this will reduce time spent hanging around on a coach for the one passenger whose luggage hasn’t arrived, but this usually costs more so isn’t always financially viable.

 - Do research about the resort before you go and if you can’t find solid evidence that they sell your brand of formula take your own.
 If the baby is first weaning I would also take some food pouches as many places seem to have different rules on salt and sugar content.
+Otis and Us have some great tips about how to plan a family friendly holiday and pick the destination.

 - During your research also check out which bottled water will be ok for your baby as many brands have too high a mineral content.